-IMI commits to a workforce free of harassment and unlawful discrimination.
-IMI is a non- discriminatory employer and does not discriminate on the basis of race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or national origin, disability, pregnancy, religion, political affiliation, labor organization membership, protected genetic information or marital status in hiring and employment practices such as wages, promotions, rewards, and access to training.
-Employees are provided with reasonable accommodation for religious practices.
-In addition, employees or potential employees will not be subjected to medical tests or physical examinations that could be used in a discriminatory manner.
+The Company shall not engage in discrimination or harassment based on race, color, age, gender sexual orientation, gender identity or expression, ethnicity or national origin, disability, pregnancy, religion, political affiliation, union membership, covered veteran status, protected genetic information or marital status in hiring and employment practices such as wages, promotions, rewards, and access to training.
+Disciplinary policies and procedures in support of these requirements shall be clearly defined and communicated to employees.
+Employees shall be provided with reasonable accommodation for religious practices and disability.
+In addition, employees or potential employees should not be subjected to medical tests, including pregnancy or virginity tests, or physical exams that could be used in a discriminatory way.
+This was drafted in consideration of ILO Discrimination (Employment and Occupation) Convention (No.111).